-With only nine private chalets, Okonjima Bush Camp is a small and intimate camp situated on the border of the Waterberg Plateau Park, a remote wilderness area in northern Namibia.
-If you're interested in Africa's big cats, then this is the destination for you: Okonjima is a wildlife rehabilitation and research centre and part of the Africat Project - dedicated to the preservation of leopard, cheetah and other large Namibian carnivores.
-You'll have the chance to observe their work with big cats and learn about their conservation efforts.
+With only eight private chalets, Okonjima Bush Camp is a small and intimate camp situated on the border of the Waterberg Plateau Park, a remote wilderness area in northern Namibia.
+If you are interested in Africa's big cats, then this is the destination for you: Okonjima is a wildlife rehabilitation and research centre and part of the AfriCat Project - dedicated to the preservation of leopard, cheetah and other large Namibian carnivores.
+You will have the chance to observe their work with big cats and learn about their conservation efforts.

-Rise early for guided mountain and sunrise walks or a game drive with an expert ranger.
-You can always wander the reserve on your own along marked trails but make sure you've got your binoculars handy: bird watching is a popular activity at Okonjima as over 300 bird species have been identified here.
-Two bird hides are within walking distance of the camp and in the evenings you can visit the night hide and observe rarely-seen nocturnal animals such as honey badger, genet and porcupine.
+Rise early for self-guided mountain and sunrise walks or a game drive with an expert ranger.
+You can wander the reserve on your own along marked trails but make sure you have got your binoculars handy: birdwatching is a popular activity at Okonjima Bush Camp as over 300 species have been identified here.
+Two bird hides are within walking distance of the camp and in the evenings you can visit the night hide and - if your luck is in - observe rarely seen nocturnal animals such as honey badgers, genets and porcupines.